vermiliondesign/poached-eggs/README.md

 Note: You'll see some deprecation warnings when running Webpack.
 These are currently expected and should be fixed when the Webpack Extract Text Plugin developers update their plugin.

 # Changelog
+## v1.1.3
+Fixing Page class to load the correct template on revisions

 ### v1.1.2
 * Bumping required tacowordpress/util version